 Once the risk of a COVID-19 outbreak ceases to be a foreseen circumstance, but a customer still does not wish to travel, then Chubb may consider any cancellation of this travel to be a disinclination to travel which is not covered under the policy.

 Please check your policy wording for full terms, conditions and exclusions.

 Chubb currently excludes cover for any loss, damage, liability, event, bodily injury or sickness directly or indirectly arising from, relating to or in any way connected with COVID-19 where a covered person undertakes directors and/or executives private travel under the Chubb Business Travel policy.

 We encourage our customers to submit a claim for consideration as each claim received by Chubb will be investigated and assessed in accordance with the terms, conditions, exclusions and limits of the policy.
 We are monitoring the situation regularly and will revise our position as needed.

-If a customer requires emergency assistance, please contact Chubb Assistance on:
+If a customer requires emergency assistance during the trip, please contact Chubb Assistance on:

 Business Travel policyholders +61 2 8907 5995

 Cover is subject to the terms, conditions, limits and exclusions of the Chubb Business Travel Policy.
 Any advice provided is general advice only and does not consider your objectives, financial situation or needs of any person.
 Please read and consider the relevant Product Disclosure Statement (PDS) before you make any decisions about this product and if it is right for you.